kieran-vargas-dev/appointment-management-case-study-revision/README.md

 ### Progress updates

+4/20/2022 End of School Day: 88% complete

+All of my user security and CRUD functionality is implemented without any failure.
+I still need to write tests and navigation functionality, as well as leverage Spring security to protect endpoints/extend permissions, but outside of that the only thing remaining to do is styling.

 4/19/2022 End of School Day: 65% complete

 I discovered I'd inadvertantly tied up my business logic and my security logic and it was preventing me from properly leveraging the JPA Repository "save" functionality for my tables, so I spent quite a bit of time disentangling those.
 They're now fully separated and everything is working as intended.
 Currently attempting to work through some odd user data persistence issues.